-- -1 In the case of a race which is interrupted for more than 60 minutes for reasons beyond the control of the organisers, the jury will decide whether to cancel or continue the meeting. - -2 In the case of an interruption of a heat the entire heat will be re-run.

-- -3 In the case of an interruption of sub-final or a final the following procedure will be used: - A. If less than 10 minutes of a final has been run, the results will be cancelled and a new start given for the total time of the final.
+- -1 In the case of a race which is interrupted for more than 60 minutes for reasons beyond the control of the organisers, the jury will decide whether to cancel or continue the meeting. - -2 In the case of an interruption of a heat the entire heat will be re-run. - -3 In the case of an interruption of sub-final or a final the following procedure will be used: - A. If less than 10 minutes of a final has been run, the results will be cancelled and a new start given for the total time of the final.
 Vehicles may be repaired before the new start. - B. If more than 10 minutes of the final have been run, the results at the moment of the interruption will be kept.
 The new start will be given for the time which remains to complete the final.
 The two results will be added to give the final and definitive placing.
 If the second start cannot be made for any reason, the results from the first part will be used as the final and definitive placing. - C. When the interruption takes place after 75% or more of the race is past, the results as at the time of the interruption becomes the final result.
 At the moment of the interruption of the race, the drivers will leave their vehicles on the start-line under the control of the Race Director.
 They may switch off the radio and stop the engine.
 There will be no repairs carried out to the vehicle or changing of tyres.
 Any driver who does not observe this rule will be immediately disqualified.

 2.8.1.
-RAIN PROCEDURE DURING QUALIFYING
+RAIN PROCEDURE DURING OUALIFYING

-- 1 The Race Director and the Referees are jointly responsible for the decision to stop a race in the event of rain. - 2 On the result sheets the Race Director or the appointed official must mark a heat "WET" when the heat was raced under wet conditions.
-On the corresponding record sheets, this must also be marked.
-The Race Director together with the Referees will decide in case of doubt.
-Heats are generally considered to be "WET2" when average lap times are approximately 20% slower than before, due to rain or moisture on the track. - 3 When all drivers have had at least one dry heat, all results will be counted. - 4 When weather and time permits, the Race Director may decide to offer an extra heat to those drivers who did not have a chance to drive a heat dry (i.e. when most drivers had 2 resp.
-3 dry runs, a 2nd. resp.
-3rd. run may be offered to those who had only 1 resp.
-2 dry runs). - 5 When not all drivers have had a chance to run a dry heat, only the wet results will be counted. - 6 When continuation is judged to be senseless, or when other drivers should be offered a fair chance to drive under dry conditions, the Race Director together with the Referees may decide to end a heat or cancel a complete heat (2.7.-1.)
+- 1 The Race Director and the Referees are jointly responsible for the decision to stop a race in the event of rain. - 2 When all drivers have had at least one dry heat, all results will be counted. - 3 When weather and time permits, the Race Director may decide to offer an extra heat to those drivers who did not have a chance to drive a heat dry - 4 When not all drivers have had a chance to run a dry heat, only the wet results will be counted. - 5 When continuation is judged to be senseless, or when other drivers should be offered a fair chance to drive under dry conditions, the Race Director together with the Referees may decide to amend the time schedule.